 All target systems that are to be used during IBU competitions will require approval by the IBU TC.
-Target systems will be approved by the IBU provided the manufacturers concerned submit a prototype to the IBU or manually- activated electrical timing devices must be used.
+Authorization of a target system will be granted to manufacturers who submit a prototype to the IBU that the IBU deems acceptable according to these regulations.
+Approval can be withdrawn if technical error occurs, and/or if a particular type of target system becomes technically outdated.